Rubivant/SnakeGame/README.md

 # SnakeGame
-it's code for playing in SnakeGame, write on JAWA
+it's code for playing in SnakeGame, write on JAVA